Multi-Scale Manifold Alignment for Interpreting Large Language Models: A Unified Information-Geometric Framework: Experimental Setup and Analysis for Semantic-Scale Identification

 \subsection{Representation Similarity Confirms Semantic Boundaries}

-Fig.~\ref{fig:mutual_information}(b): Layerwise KL divergence for each model, with light colors (low KL) marking high similarity, dark (high KL) marking sharp transitions.
-GPT-2 shows three clear blocks (local/intermediate/global): KL jumps from 9.1 to 19.6 (layers 2$\rightarrow$3), and from 6.7 to 17.9 (8$\rightarrow$9).
-BERT and RoBERTa display similar boundaries.
-All jumps are significant ($Z>2.0$, $p<0.01$).
+Figure~\ref{fig:kl_divergence} (layerwise KL) shows three blocks in GPT-2 (local/intermediate/global): KL jumps from 9.1 to 19.6 (layers 2$\rightarrow$3) and from 6.7 to 17.9 (8$\rightarrow$9).
+BERT/RoBERTa display similar boundaries; all jumps are significant ($Z>2.0$, $p<0.01$).
+Figure~\ref{fig:mutual_information} (layerwise MI) shows BERT’s MI matrix forming three modules $\{0$--$4, 5$--$8, 9$--$12\}$, with within-module MI $\sim$40\% higher than between-module MI; RoBERTa/T5 show similar trends; GPT-2 is noisier but consistent with its KL blocks.